Science at Mount Allison is hands-on and engaging.

 - work directly with faculty on their high-level research

-Science students at Mount Allison have a rare opportunity to participate in research as undergraduates, a rarity among Canadian universities:
+Science students at Mount Allison have a unique opportunity to participate in research as undergraduates, a rarity among Canadian universities.

 You even have the opportunity for employment as a summer research assistant, working closely with faculty to solve complex problems with real-world applications.